 Notes on Flask, WTForms, Protocol Buffers and more…#

-These notes are a part of Flask based Web Server I build for TMCVP Protobuf Encoded Communication Testing Server.
+These notes are a part of Flask based Web Server I build for CVP Protobuf Encoded Communication Testing Server.

 Protocol Buffers#